zcrayman/tut-data/4/README.ftl.md

 ## Summary

-Congratulations, OrderStatus data is safely stored in GemFire.
+In this step you've added the functionality to store `OrderStatus` data using GemFire.

+TODO Updated Life Preserver coming as all Life Preserver diagrams are undergoing a re-write for legibility.

-Next, you will learn to take advantage of GemFire Continuous Queries to extend the scalable, event driven architecture to include the data store itself.
+Now it's time to take advantage of GemFire Continuous Queries to extend your scalable, event-driven architecture to include the data store itself.

 [Next…  Extending the Persistence Domain to Send Events](../5/)